John Twelve Hawks

-John Twelve Hawks is the pseudonym of an author of four novels and one short non-fiction book.
+John Twelve Hawks is the pseudonym of an author of five novels and one non-fiction book.
 His legal name and identity are unknown.

 His first published novel was the dystopian The Traveler and its sequels, The Dark River and The Golden City, collectively comprising the Fourth Realm Trilogy.
 The trilogy has been translated into 25 languages and has sold more than 1.5 million books.
 The trilogy was followed five years later by a fourth book, Spark, and a non-fiction eBook, Against Authority.

 Biography

 In the sources listed and in his interviews, he has stated that he was born in the United States.
 In the non-fiction Against Authority, Twelve Hawks wrote that he grew up in the 1950s.
 He is a Buddhist who had meditated for most of his life.
 In the Spiegel interview he states he is not a Native American.

 In the Spiegel interview he talks about visiting East Germany before the 1989 fall of the Berlin Wall.
 In the USA Today article, his response to a question about religion began with, "When I was in my twenties..." and when an editor asked him whether the "realm of hell" could be compared to current conditions in Iraq, Hawks replied "it's more like Beirut in the '70s".
 In the Spiegel interview and in the Daily Telegraph article, Hawks states that he drives a 15-year-old car and that he does not own a television.

 The SFF World interview indicates that Twelve Hawks once lived in a commune and learned about literature by stealing books from a restricted university library and then returning the books the next day.
 In the same interview, he states he wrote The Traveler after passing through some sort of personal crisis.
 In the interview in SFF World Twelve Hawks claims that he has "no plans to go public" regarding his identity.

 According to Twelve Hawks' agent, "He lives in New York, Los Angeles and London", and The Traveler sets its story in all three of these locations.

 In a 2008 interview on Joseph Mallozzi's weblog, he answered a series of questions about this life:

 QUESTION: Is there a reason for the pen name?
 One you’d be willing to share, I suppose.
 As in, is it because you’re actually a secret CIA agent and/or Russian spy, or merely because you don’t ever want your mother knowing what you’ve written?

 JTH: My mother and the rest of my family don’t know that I have written the novels.
 Those people I know who aren’t close friends see me as a failure by the American standards of success.
 Being a “failure” in such a way has been a continual lesson.
 It’s helped me realize that we make quick judgments of others based on little real information.
 We assume so much – but don’t know the secrets held within the heart.